meddle0x53/learning-rxjava/README.md

 ## Installing and running this program.
  * Of course you'll need Git :).
  * To run these examples you need Java 8, if you don't have it, navigate to Oracle's site and download/install it.
- * The other necessary thing is Gradle 2.x, you can download it from here - [https://gradle.org/downloads](https://gradle.org/downloads).
  * Now you can clone this project by running :

    ```